The Illustrated Guide to Pedagogy

 by Finola Wilson

-A practical and engaging book that explains how principles from cognitive science can apply to teaching
+A practical and engaging book that explains how principles from cognitive science can be applied to teaching

-There is a plethora of recent books about the application of cognitive science to teaching, but The Illustrated Guide to Pedagogy is definitely a favourite of mine.
-Written by Finola Wilson, who is a consultant at Impact Wales and former teacher, it places the needs of teachers foremost and explains how principles from cognitive science can help them.
+There’s a plethora of recent books about the application of cognitive science to teaching, but The Illustrated Guide to Pedagogy is definitely a favourite of mine.
+Written by Finola Wilson, who is a consultant at Impact Wales and a former teacher, it focuses on the needs of teachers and explains how principles from cognitive science can help them.
 It is clearly, as stated in the introduction, “a book based on an understanding of the reality of teaching”.

 What it’s about

-As Finola Wilson explains each principle, she brings in the research that they are based on – Sweller’s cognitive load theory, the ‘desirable difficulties’ supported by Elizabeth and Robert Bjork’s research, Ausubel’s research into effect of the way information is structured, and much more.
+As Finola Wilson explains each principle, she cites the research that it is based on – Sweller’s cognitive load theory, the ‘desirable difficulties’ supported by Elizabeth and Robert Bjork’s research, Ausubel’s research into the effects of the way information is structured, and much more.
 These explanations are accompanied by suggestions for how to apply the principles, for example how to design slides, different approaches to retrieval practice, how to sequence a curriculum, and how to set behavioural expectations in the classroom.

 Some of this will be familiar to teachers who have started to explore research-informed teaching, but the author covers a wide range of material, so most readers are likely to find something new!
 For me, the work of Šed’ová and Sedláček (2023) on the importance of talking about learning was particularly thought-provoking.